StarterInc/StackGen/README.md

 setting is enabled on the field in the OpenAPI schema.

-4. As you can see the application data can be accessed from the REST api, however Starter Ignite also generates a jar file which is usable as a dependency in your projects without running the Spring Boot RESTful service.
+4. As you can see the application data can be accessed from the REST api, however Starter StackGen also generates a jar file which is usable as a dependency in your projects without running the Spring Boot RESTful service.

 So you can use your generated Java objects from within your application directly,